mihaitufescu/IntroductionToRobotics/Homeworks/Homework #6 - Mini Matrix Game/implementation.md

 of elements: player (blinks slowly), bombs/bullets (blinks fast), wall (doesn’t blink).
 The game chosen in this case is Bomberman.

-This implementation involves two steps.
+This implementation involves three steps.
 You can find the steps here:

 ## Step 1: Test each physical componenent's functionality
 For this step you will need: